raybishun/selfstudy/dev/cs/foundation/ProgrammingInCS102/02_Classes_Structures_Interfaces.md

-# Clases, Structures & Interfaces
+# Classes, Structures & Interfaces

 ### Access Modifiers - (accessibility/visibility)
 - Public - from any assembly in the app